osrf/gazebo_tutorials/joint_events/tutorial.md

 `libSimEventsPlugin.so` and relies on at least one region declared using `<range>` elements inside of `<event>` section, where the `<event>` has a `<type>` of `joint`.

 The following world example features a model with a revolute joint.
-To begin tutorial, start by creating a temporary directory:
+To begin the tutorial, start by creating a temporary directory:

 ~~~
 mkdir joint_event